hyperpix/documentation/conductor/tracks/email_notifications_20251225/plan.md

     - Define the variable schema for the receipt template.
 - [x] Task: Conductor - User Manual Verification 'Setup and Configuration' (Protocol in workflow.md)

-# Phase 2: Receipt Email Implementation
+# Phase 2: Receipt Email Implementation [checkpoint: 989b9bc]
 - [x] Task: Implement Receipt PDF Generation & Upload 6889f29
     - Create a utility to generate the Receipt PDF (using `react-pdf` or similar).
     - Implement upload logic to Supabase Storage (e.g., `invoices` or `documents` bucket).